Miloš Obilić: Serbian traditions

+Albanian traditions

+In Albanian epic poetry, the hero is known as Millosh Kopiliqi, a version of the which corresponds to the original name attested in Slavic.
+He is thought to have been born in the village of Kopiliq in the Drenica region of Kosovo.
+In Albanian epic poetry, Prince Lazar is not existent in most variants.
+Instead Milosh Kopiliq, presented as a Christian Albanian warrior, is the sole killer of Sultan Murat.
+In the story, after Murat's death he is betrayed by an old Slavic woman (shkina in the original) and then is decapitated by the Ottomans.
+Gligorije Elezović recorded the Albanian version in the 1920s in Kosovo as sung by folk singers.
+Albert Lord, an expert in Balkan epic poetry, considered the tale of Milos Kobilić as a "mainly Albanian folk expression which traced its major elements to Albanian oral traditions".
+By comparing the Slavic and Albanian traditions about Kobilić, Lord came to the conclusion that they developed independently, but also borrowed from each other.
+Lord considers this cultural meeting point to have happened in Sandžak, where Albanians and Slavs lived as neighbours.

 Legacy

+The artistically valuable basin by the Šibenik-based goldsmith and engraver Horacije Fortezza (c.
+1530–1596) depicts three scenes from the life of the then-already legendary Christian hero, the Serb Miloš Obilić.

 It was not until the early 19th century that Miloš was also venerated as a saint in the Serbian Church.
 During the Serbian Revolution (1804–1815), a fresco of Miloš as a haloed, sword-bearing saint was painted in Prince Lazar's narthex in the Hilandar Monastery on Mount Athos (Greece).
 The historian Rade Mihaljčić suggests that the cult was a popular movement which originated among the Serbs south of the Sava and Danube during the Ottoman period.

 Later in the same century, the heroic figure of Miloš was given a national boost in the epic poem The Mountain Wreath (1847) by Petar II Petrović-Njegoš, prince-bishop of Montenegro.
 The poem praises the assassin's valour in battle, calling him "the victim of a noble feeling, / An all powerful military genius, / A dreadful thunder that smashes crowns".
 Njegoš also instituted the Obilić medal for courage.

 This event and the Battle of Kosovo itself has become embedded in the Serbs' national consciousness, history, and poetry.
 Njegoš's tales, including Miloš, inspired later generations of Serbs – notably Gavrilo Princip, the assassin of Archduke Franz Ferdinand.

 In 1913, the Medal of Miloš Obilić was awarded by King Peter I to soldiers for the acts of great personal courage, or for personal courage demonstrated on the battlefield.
 It was given during the Balkan wars, World War I, and during World War II, to members of the Yugoslav Army or allied forces and was discontinued with the end of the war.